TL;DR

 The debate: Is modal stacking really bad UX?

 If there’s one thing that gets designers fired up, it’s stacked modals — one modal popping up on top of another, forcing users into a layered interaction.
+Each stacked modal creates an additional layer above the main content, visually separating it from the rest of the interface.
 Some call it a usability nightmare.
 Others argue it’s overblown criticism.
 So, is stacking modals really that bad?

 Why designers say modal stacking is bad